chrisotto6/VSCodeFitNesse/README.md

 ## Requirements

-Be on the latest version of VS Code (utilizes workspaces), other than that there are no requirements or configurations for the end user to set up.
-Also assumes that you have Java installed to run FitNesse, through JVM.
+Be on the latest version of VS Code (utilizes workspaces).
+Also assumes that you have Java installed to run FitNesse, through the JVM.

 ## Known Issues